-Let me proceed with the idea that three square meals a day is a fairly new one (in the grand scheme of things).
+Let me proceed with the idea that three square meals a day is a fairly new idea (in the grand scheme of things).
 Sure, it’s nice and we should all appreciate every meal that we get because we know that there are some people out there who do not have that luxury.
 But that’s the thing; we should understand that luxury is exactly what eating plenty is and that it’s not something that should be indulged in every day of our lives.
 Let’s explore that list of questions again in a little more detail to help explain that last point.

 Should I intermittent fast or eat one meal a day?

 Sometimes.
 The evidence of this comes from something known as autophagy.
 Autophagy is a process in the body that deals with the destruction of cells.
 It maintains the proper turnover of the destroyed cell parts and creates new cells.
 In fact, studies have shown that you can actually renew your immune system almost entirely through autophagy alone.
 The catch is that autophagy requires fasting of at least 16-24 hours before it even begins and tops out several days later.
-This means that if you’re eating three, four, five or even six meals a day, every day, then you’re simply not going to get the health benefits of autophagy because it isn’t going to happen.
+This means that if you’re eating three, four, five, or even six meals a day, every day, then you’re simply not going to get the health benefits of autophagy because it isn’t going to happen.
 So… one meal or even no meal is going to be of benefit to you from time to time.
 Stretch that fast out for two to three days and watch the benefits increase.

 Should I eat breakfast?

 Sometimes.
 Studies repeatedly show that eating a hearty breakfast helps people lose weight, reduce cravings, and burn calories.
 On the other hand, the evidence also suggests that by skipping breakfast, you will see a reduction in inflammation, oxidative stress, and blood pressure and that you can actually improve cardiovascular function, increase cell repair and increase your growth hormone levels.
 One size simply does not fit all and every situation is going to be different – from day to day.
 So consider the following word as a clue about your eating habits.
 Breakfast… as in… a break in the fast you should have just had.
 Did you know that not more than 50 years ago, it was common for people to fast roughly 14 hours in a day?
 Just something to think about.
-Anyway, if you’re going to skip a day of eating, you can surely break your fast the following morning with a hearty breakfast… or wait until dinner… or extend the fast altogether.
+Anyway, if you’re going to skip a day of eating, you can surely break your fast the following morning with a hearty breakfast… or wait until dinner… or extend the fast all together.
 Lots of options there.